lennehendrickx/bomfleur/README.md

 A thrilling bomb defusal game built with React, TypeScript, and Vite.
 This project was developed as an experimental project using Cursor IDE, exploring modern web development practices and real-time interactive gameplay.

+## Demo

+[The demo](https://lennehendrickx.github.io/bomfleur/) is hosted on GitHub Pages and is published automatically using GitHub Actions.

 ## Features

 - 🕒 Real-time countdown timer